armbian/documentation/docs/User-Guide_Getting-Started.md

 	gpg: BAD signature from "Igor Pecovnik (Ljubljana, Slovenia) <igor.++++++++++++@gmail.com>"

 It is safe to ignore the message `WARNING: This key is not certified with a trusted signature!`.

+# How to check download integrity?

+Since it might happen that your download got somehow corrupted we integrate a checksum/hash for the image.
+After uncompressing the download you can compare the image's SHA-256 hash with the one contained in the `sha256sum.sha` file.
+On Windows you can use [7-Zip's built-in hash functionality](https://superuser.com/a/1024913) to display the SHA256 hash while on Linux/macOS you would do this

+	shasum -a 256 -c sha256sum.sha Armbian_*.img
+	Armbian_5.35_Clearfogpro_Debian_stretch_next_4.13.16.img: OK
+	^C

 # How to prepare a SD card?